CipherSecurityLab/CipherMQ/README.md

 ## Future Improvements

+- Implement distributed clustering using the Raft consensus algorithm.
+- Add support for post-quantum cryptography (PQC) algorithms.
+- Switch to deadpool_postgres with a connection Pool for enhanced database performance and scalability.
 - A server status control dashboard with mTLS connection.
-- Switch to deadpool_postgres with a connection Pool for enhanced database performance and scalability.
-- Enable distributed server scaling for high availability.
 - Implement certificate rotation and CRL/OCSP for enhanced security.
 - Add support for Hardware Security Modules (HSM) for key management.